-Where do I make my room and board payments?
+Where do I pay for my room?

 Room and board charges are assessed by the term and may be paid in one payment at registration or in additional payments during the term.
 The first payment of the term is due at registration.
 You are not considered officially registered until at least your first room and board payment has been made.
 For information regarding payment of fees, see pages 34 of this document.